pathtofile/Sealighter/README.md

  * Parse SYSTEMTIMEs
  * Parse SIDs
  * Enable Max event counting by hash of fields, or maybe per-provider?
- * Fix use of Macro, and other code cleanups

 mc.exe -A -b -c -h ..\Emon -r . event_log.mc